-Zero instances where limits were exceeded for total amount of pollutant discharged to Budd Inlet
+Zero instances where limits were exceeded for total amount of pollutant discharged to Budd Inlet annually.
+In 2024, we measured a total of 145,448 pounds - only 43% of the annual load limit.

 LOTT is proud to report that there were no violations of these water quality permit requirements, which are measured two ways - average concentrations and total pounds discharged to Budd Inlet.
 LOTT also met all water quality permit requirements related to Class A reclaimed water production at the Budd Inlet Reclaimed Water Plant and the Martin Way Reclaimed Water Plant.